LUH-DBS/Blend/UserStudy.md

 #### Results
 ![Favorable implementation heatmap](images/implementation_q13_heatmap.svg)

-For the simple task, the majority (44.4%) favor SysX closely followed by SQL (38.9%).
+For the simple task, the majority (44.4%) favor Blend closely followed by SQL (38.9%).
 Only 16.7% favored the native python implementation.

 ## Summary
-SysX enables users to construct custom data discovery plans through a single API, eliminating the need for multiple solutions.
+Blend enables users to construct custom data discovery plans through a single API, eliminating the need for multiple solutions.
 It provides a user-friendly interface to integrate various discovery solutions into a unified framework.